fbraem/mqweb/api/lsstatus.md

 ##inquire

 Inquires the state of the listeners.
-The returned JSON object will have a `mqweb` object and a`statuses` array with all returned statuses as object.
+The returned JSON object will have a `mqweb` object and a `statuses` array with all returned statuses as object.
 When an WebSphere MQ error occurred, there will be no `statuses` array.
 Instead an `error` object is returned.

 ###URL Parameters

-`/api/lsstatus/inquire/<QueueManager>/<ListernName>`
+`/api/lsstatus/inquire/<QueueManager>/<ListenerName>`

 **QueueManager**